dev-harsh1998/ota/nabu-instructions.md

 * On the host machine, sideload the package using: adb sideload filename.zip.
 > Normally, adb will report Total xfer: 1.00x, but in some cases, even if the process succeeds the output will stop at 47% and report adb: failed to read command: Success.
 In some cases it will report adb: failed to read command: No error or adb: failed to read command: Undefined error: 0 which is fine.

-If there are no errors in the recovery screen ad everything looks good selecting reboot from the main menu should allow you to boot into LineageOS.
+If there are no errors in the recovery screen and everything looks good selecting reboot from the main menu should allow you to boot into LineageOS.